mklemmingen/hangman-2/README.md

 # hanging_man

-(unpublished, in building)
+terminal-optimised hanging man game. simply clone and python run the game_script to start the game.

 The game has a D&D like story-aspect to it to make it stand out against simple vanilla hangman games.

 It supports both english and german.

-Decisions are made by typing in one of the displayed numbers, and as of now, all that is done in the console.
+Decisions are made by typing in one of the displayed numbers or by input of words and letters.

-The structure of the game is fairly simple and follows basic control structures.
+If you want the computer to use another language for guessing your words, simply put one of the dictonaries in the corresponding dictionaries directory into the user_input_dictionaries folder.
+You can then choose it in game.
+You can alternatively use your own wordlist of any kind of topic in there.

-- You either play yourself and try to solve a secret word, or you can challenge the villain with a word you can individually give him.
+## You either play yourself and try to solve a secret word, or you can challenge the villain with a word you can individually give him.
 ### The user can select 3 difficulty options.

   - easy: simply chooses a random letter of the alphabet and acts as if its a toddler who just gained colour sight

   - medium: knows which letters of the alphabet are most used and weights them more than others in his random decision making.

   - hard: here is where the fun begins:

       - takes either an in-build or a dictionary in the DICTIONARIES dir to use for guessing.
 Sorts it the first time it runs a new one.